 Volunteers transport residents from all the floors to the chapel on the first floor for the four weekly religious services, all at 11 AM.
 Mass is on Mondays, Rosary is on Tuesdays, a Protestant Service is on Wednesdays, and an ecumenical Eucharistic service is celebrated on Sundays.
 The volunteers assist during the service with handing out music books, assist residents and return residents to their floors after the service.
 Volunteer Catholic Eucharist Ministers come on Thursdays and Sundays to offer Communion on the floors.
 A group of pastoral volunteers from Christ Church Greenwich, leads the service in the chapel on Sundays.

 Our Beauty Shop, open Tuesday through Friday, is a busy spot, and volunteers help our paid staff with resident transport and other duties, as well as administrative tasks.
 Helping out with hair styling and cutting requires a license.

 Volunteers help provide assistance with administrative projects as needed.

 Talented musicians are always welcome to come and entertain our residents.
 They may play at any of our pianos in each wing, or in the auditorium, or bring their own instrument.
 Many of our musical volunteers are teenagers honing their craft, but adults also commit their time on a regular basis.

 Volunteers do fit into other specialized spots.
-These include working outdoors in the garden, helping with admissions paperwork, doing a mailing, or presenting a recreation event.
+These include working outdoors in the garden, doing a mailing, or presenting a recreation event.
 One might do an art show, offer a gardening activity, supervise an arts and crafts activity, or do a slide show.
 We love to take advantage of the special talents of our volunteers.